tokyo-ios-meetup/PresentationSlides/slides.md

 ![inline](logo.png)

-11:15 am - 11:45 am: Dan Fulton will present on "iOS Image Performance".
+11:15 am - 11:30 am: Takamitsu Mizutori will present on the In-App Translation service.

-11:45 am - 12:15 pm: Pawel Rusin will present on "Background Execution in iOS".
+11:30 am - 12:00 pm: Sam Clewlow will present on the VIPER architecture.

-12:15 pm - 12:45 pm: Yusuke Saito will present on "How to Make Videos in Swift".
+12:00 pm - 12:20 pm: Bob de Graaf will present on the Blaze framework.

-12:45 pm - 1:00 pm: Discussion.
+12:30 pm - 1:00 pm: Discussion.

 ---

-# August 2016 Tokyo iOS Meetup
+# September 2016 Tokyo iOS Meetup

 ---